pombreda/pgreloaded/doc/tutorial/pong.rst

 Moving the ball
 ---------------

-We now have two static paddles centered vertically on the left and right of our window.
-Now we are going to add a ball that can move around within the window boundaries. ::
+We have two static paddles centered vertically on the left and right of our window.
+The next thing to do is to add a ball that can move around within the window boundaries. ::

     [...]